Frances Amelia Linville

 Brief Life History of Frances Amelia

-When Frances Amelia Linville was born on 12 March 1829, in Lancaster, Pennsylvania, United States, her father, Solomon Linville, was 26 and her mother, Mary Louisa Passmore, was 25.
+When Frances Amelia Linville was born on 12 March 1829, in Lancaster, Lancaster, Pennsylvania, United States, her father, Solomon Linville, was 26 and her mother, Mary Louisa Passmore, was 25.
 She married John Patterson Wilson on 4 February 1855, in Champaign, Ohio, United States.
 They were the parents of at least 3 sons and 1 daughter.
-She lived in East Muddy Election Precinct, Gosper, Nebraska, United States in 1900 and Sioux, Nebraska, United States in 1910.
-She died on 22 July 1910, in Sioux, Iowa, United States, at the age of 81, and was buried in Harrison, Sioux, Nebraska, United States.
+She lived in Washington Township, Keokuk, Iowa, United States for about 5 years and East Muddy Election Precinct, Gosper, Nebraska, United States in 1900.
+She died on 22 July 1910, in Sioux, Nebraska, United States, at the age of 81, and was buried in Harrison, Sioux, Nebraska, United States.

 Do you know Frances Amelia?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account